libressl/portable/README.md

-Following the guide in the sections above to compile LibreSSL using make and running `sudo make install` will install LibreSSL to the `/usr/local/` folder, and will found automatically by find_package.
+Following the guide in the sections above to compile LibreSSL using make and running `sudo make install` will install LibreSSL to the `/usr/local/` folder, and will be found automatically by find_package.
 If your system installs it to another location, or you have placed them yourself in a different location, you can set the CMake variable `LIBRESSL_ROOT_DIR` to the correct path, to help CMake find the library.